 - This happens in some Becky G songs:

-- The Captain and Tennille recorded their cover of "Muskrat Love", which concerns a romance between two muskrats, which elicits giggling from the female.
+- Captain & Tennille recorded their cover of "Muskrat Love", which concerns a romance between two muskrats, which elicits giggling from the female.
 "Now he's tickling her fancy, rubbing her toes / Muzzle to muzzle, now anything goes / As they wriggle / Sue starts to giggle."

 - An inversion occurs in Jojo's "Too Little, Too Late", where she's laughing and cheering in the rain following a bad break-up.